A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 Maybe yours doesn't work fine, but most people have a car that works, and if it doesn't, they can pay someone to repair it.
 The reason the phone example is better is because phones are much more noticeably improving in performance and lowering in costs than cars do

-Cryptocurrency value is processing power (Score:2)
+Cryptocurrency value is processing power (Score:1)

 Corporations and other entities can crunch massive amounts of data that allow them to not build expensive infrastructure, and can use it as needed, rather than having dedicated servers.
 This is a real legitimate value, and earning the cryptocurrency is the reward for your computer doing a tiny fraction of the work.
 It's value goes up as more people use it.
 It is not some "con" as some people are claiming.
 Your computer and electricity are doing actual work in exchange for a valuable virtual currency.